4.1 – Nomenclature

 4.4 – Credit and Grading

-The first half of a full-year course shall earn 0.0 units and may not be used to meet the degree requirements of any Program or Plan, or any prerequisite, corequisite or exclusion requirement.
-The earned units for the full-year course shall be placed on the second half of the course.
-Upon successful completion of a full-year course, the first half of the course shall be assigned a grade of NG (Not Graded) (see Academic Regulation 10).
+The first half of a multi-term course shall earn 0.0 units and may not be used to meet the degree requirements of any Program or Plan, or any prerequisite, corequisite or exclusion requirement.
+The earned units for the multi-term course shall be placed on the second half of the course.
+Upon successful completion of a multi-term course, the first half of the course shall be assigned a grade of NG (Not Graded) (see Academic Regulation 10).
 The final grade for the course, including any incomplete (IN) or grade deferred (GD) status shall be assigned to the second half of the course.
 Note that for the purposes of determining the student’s academic load, half of the units assigned to the full-year course will be applied toward the academic progress units for each term in which the course is offered (see Academic Regulation 3).

 4.5 – Appeals